OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Data Curation Engine

-We present \textbf{FysicsAny}, a robust and automated pipeline designed to bridge the gap between visual entities and their intrinsic physical parameters.
-As illustrated in Figure~\ref{fig:fysics_any}, the pipeline operates through a cascaded framework comprising five distinctive stages, ranging from hybrid data sampling to physics-law constrained verification.
-Unlike varying visual-language approaches, FysicsAny rigorously enforces physical consistency by integrating a retrieval specialist with a manually constructed physics database and applying governing equations to eliminate hallucinations.
-This process ultimately transforms raw imagery into a high-quality dataset containing \textbf{943K} verified physical tags and \textbf{4.7M} instruction–image pairs.
-Detailed implementation protocols and parameter settings for each stage (Stage I–V) are provided in Appendix~\ref{sec:fysicsany_details}.
+We present FysicsAny, a robust and automated pipeline designed to bridge the gap between visual entities and their intrinsic physical parameters (Figure~\ref{fig:fysics_any}).
+The pipeline operates through a cascaded five-stage framework.
+First, we sample object-centric images from OpenImages-V7~\cite{kuznetsova2020openimage} and deploy GPT-5~\cite{openai_introducing_gpt5_2025} for physical perception, applying rigorous bounding-box and confidence-based filtering to isolate salient targets.
+Next, a Hierarchical Knowledge Retrieval module bridges semantic labels with low-level physical attributes.
+It queries a curated database of 300 standardized prototypes via a cascaded strategy consisting of exact matching, Qwen3-Embedding~\cite{zhang2025qwen3embedding} retrieval, and GPT-5 analogy reasoning.
+This process maps objects to an 11-dimensional physical vector ($\mathcal{P}_{vec} \subset \mathbb{R}^{11}$).
+To strictly eliminate hallucinations, we then enforce physics-law constrained verification, performing hard boundary checks and governing equation consistency.
+Finally, a Reasoning Specialist (Qwen3-VL-Plus~\cite{bai2025qwen3vltechnicalreport}) synthesizes these verified facts into diverse formats (\eg, Direct Attribute Queries and Physical Logic Reasoning).
+This rigorous process ultimately transforms raw imagery into a high-quality dataset containing \textbf{943K} physics-law validated tags and \textbf{4.7M} pairs.